Afra-Felix/WAMP-Electron-Example/README.md

 $python backend.py
 ```
 #Demo
-There are folders namely AutobahnExample and WampyExample.
+There are two folders namely AutobahnExample and WampyExample.
-Each folder contains an application prepared for Electron.
+Each folder has a subfolder named 'app' which contains an application prepared for Electron.
-In order to run the App, drag the app folder and drop it in Electron IDE
+In order to run the application, drag the app folder and drop it in Electron IDE